01 of 11

 Today, these ceiling tiles can be discovered at flea markets and salvage yards where they’re pulled directly from old homes and businesses.
 Although they might be chipped and rusted when you find them, that’s the exact patina you want in a vintage ceiling tin.

 Here are 10 inspiring ways to bring these gorgeous tiles into your own home.Continue to 2 of 11 below.

 02 of 11

 Add a Tin to a Gallery Wall

 Ceiling tins work flawlessly as wall art, especially in a home that’s brimming with antique finds.
 Here, Melissa Cervantes, otherwise known as @dumpsterdiva1923, has artfully framed a ceiling tin alongside other rustic items such as a piece of fencing, a well-loved arrow, and the silhouette of a deer, bringing together a cohesive gallery wall.Continue to 3 of 11 below.

 Sometimes showcasing vintage objects takes a bit of extra ingenuity, witnessed here in a bedroom styled by Jody DeCoste of The Painterie.
 She hung her vintage ceiling tiles using sturdy string, filling the white space above the beds.
 You can capture a similar look by drilling holes in the tiles and using string, twine or pieces of leather.Continue to 4 of 11 below.

 04 of 11

 Include One in a Vignette

 A ceiling tile can be a lovely addition to a vignette, especially when spotlighted on a shelf.
-Megan West of Meg Makes It Pretty has certainly prettied up this shelf, looking to items like a patterned ceiling tin, antique books and a sentimental photo to complete the shelf styling.
+Megan West of Meg Makes It Pretty has certainly prettied up this shelf, looking to items such as a patterned ceiling tin, antique books, and a sentimental photo to complete the shelf styling.
 The tin acts as an anchor in this charming vignette.Continue to 5 of 11 below.

 05 of 11